-- Think about the font you use.
+- Consider the font you use.
 Arial and Times New Roman are probably the best.
 Courier and Comic Sans are probably the worst.

-The last thing you should do is lie but if you have the experience an employer is looking for and there is something you can do to make it more prominent then this should be your biggest priority.
-You can also bold up the terms and experience that is relative to the role which will make it far easier for the employer to read and highlight your suitability.
+The last thing you should do is lie.
+However, if you have the experience an employer is seeking and you can make it more prominent, this should be your biggest priority.
+You might also strongly promote relevant skills and experience for the role, making it easier for a reader to highlight your suitability.

-The template below is an example of how to structure your CV to help employers see your skills and experience quickly and clearly.
+The template below is an example of how to structure your CV, helping employers see your skills and experience quickly and clearly.

-For more great advice, please head over to our Candidate Advice section.
+For more advice, head over to our Candidate Advice section.